Dear Sarah, Mother of Isaac, Wife of Abraham,

 When we were blessed, we forgot to be kind.

 It was a miserable journey home after leaving Samuel at the temple for the first time.
-My arms ached with the weight of his absence, feeling his phantom body in my embrace, as someone who has lost a limb feels what’s gone.
+My arms ached with the weight of his absence, feeling his phantom body in my embrace.

 He went on to become a big deal, a real macher.

-He was the last of the judges and appointed the first of the kings.
+He was the last of the judges, and he appointed the first of the kings.
+He fought with his elders, and he was a warrior who protected the holy ark, and the covenant inside.

 He was gifted with prophecy, but he was always my baby, my little Shmuley.